 B Vitamins are vital for maintaining healthy hair and nails.
-You may take then in supplement form or by including legumes, eggs and berries in your diet.
+Take them in supplement form or include legumes, eggs and berries in your diet.

 Biotin (a B-complex vitamin, Vitamin B7 or Vitamin H) is a water-soluble nutrient, and an essential coenzyme for breaking down fatty acids and leucine, managing glucose production, maintaining blood sugar levels, preventing it from getting too high ~ important for Diabetics to know, since they may have problems with hair growth due to high sugar levels.